rachelboursia/rachelboursia/README.md

 ## Collaboration and Open Source

-👯 I'm a strong believer in the power of collaboration and open source.
+👯 I strongly believe in the power of collaboration and open source.
 I actively seek opportunities to contribute to meaningful projects and collaborate with fellow developers.
 Let's connect and explore ways we can work together to make a positive impact in the tech community.

 🤔 If you have any exciting projects or ideas that you'd like to collaborate on, feel free to reach out.
 I'm open to collaborations and always eager to bring new ideas to life.